lat0s/GreenThumb/README.md

 ## The main contributions of each Member:

+**Georgios Panormitis Latos**
-George – Was responsible for a majority portion of the code inside the app and had significant contributions to the hardware code.
+* George Was responsible for a majority portion of the code inside the app and had significant contributions to the hardware code.
 He implemented various design patterns, the app background and most of the app’s UI.
 Additionally, he helped various other group members with coding issues.
 He had a major role as the go-to person for help in issues of all sorts, be it for the front end or the backend of the project.
 He consistently presented with solutions to unforeseen problems and could be described as the pillar of the project.

+**Sam Hardingham**
-Sam - Took care of git, created issues and helped all group members to solve git related problems.
+* Sam took care of git, created issues and helped all group members to solve git related problems.
 He was also responsible for creating the first skeleton of the app, after creating a Figma design of the app’s UI.
 Furthermore, he established to connect to a real-time server that stores the sensor data, thus, providing the user with a history of the plant’s conditions.

+**Nishchya Arya**
-Nish - Took care of managerial duties for the group, while having a significant contribution towards the front end of the app.
+* Nishchya took care of managerial duties for the group, while having a significant contribution towards the front end of the app.
 He created the settings activity, implementing features such as Different themes, MQTT settings from the app and creating an app tutorial.
 He also had a major contribution in app documentation, while simultaneously addressing conflicts and bringing problems onto notice.

+**Mesimaaria Alastalo**
-Mesi –Was responsible for the notification feature (as a whole) through the existing MQTT connection, comparing the received sensor data to the users desired care conditions.
+* Mesimaaria was responsible for the notification feature (as a whole) through the existing MQTT connection, comparing the received sensor data to the users desired care conditions.
 She created the UI for notifications and contributed significantly towards the applications documentation.
 She also actively participated with in-person discussions, proving as a notably valuable asset by making key points to arguments and steering the project.
 Her main hardware contribution was refactoring Mohammad’s original Arduino code for the sensors and the terminal.

+**Simone Graziosi**
-Simone - Took care of the MQTT connection towards the app, and played a significant role in coding and refactoring the hardware code.
+* Simone took care of the MQTT connection towards the app, and played a significant role in coding and refactoring the hardware code.
 He had a very important role in the brainstorming process of the application as a whole and participated actively in team meetings.

+**Mohammad Mohammad**
-Mohammad - Made nessecary changes to the wiki page.
-Edited the Home page , made  open Resources , app features and design pages.
+* Mohammad made nessecary changes to the wiki page.He edited the Home page , made  open Resources , app features and design pages.
 He also made and Organized labels, researched mqtt, Received and connected sensors and hardware.
 Educated other team members about hardware connectivity.
 His main contribution was sensors data history feature in the app.

 ## Installation